katherinemillar02/drosophila-memorygame/README.md

-Stole this from ... 🤭
+Stole/borrowed/adapted this from ... 🤭

 # Hex Memory Game